nats-io/nats-architecture-and-design/adr/ADR-20.md

 ## Context

 This document describes a design of a JetStream backed object store.
+This ADR is still considered Beta/Experimental and may be subject to change.

 ## Overview